tauri-apps/tauri/docs/guides/bundler/sign-windows.md

 Code-signing will add a level of authenticity to your application, while it is not required it can often improve the user experience for your users.

-*Note: I will be keeping this CLI friendly, there are ways to do this via GUI if thats your flavor, but that will not be covered in this documentation*

 # Prerequisites

-- Windows - you can likely use other platforms, but this tutorial is using Powershell native features (I know, i hate this as much as you do.)
+- Windows - you can likely use other platforms, but this tutorial is using Powershell native features.
 - Code signing certificate - you can aqquire one of these on services such as Digicert.com, Comodo.com, & Godaddy.com.
-In this guide I am using Comodo.com
+In this guide we are using Comodo.com
 - A working tauri application